 - Making Ice Cream in a Sandwich Bag – Always a winning choice during the Phoenix heat.

-Fun Water Toys For Outdoor Activities With Toddlers
+Fun Water Toys For Outside Activities With Toddlers

 - Water Bomb Splash Balls – Ella loves playing with these even at her age.
 They are a great toy to help teach kids ball skills while keeping them cool.